Ethylene-vinyl acetate: Applications

 Hot-melt adhesives (such as hot glue sticks) and top-of-the-line football boots (cleats) are usually made from EVA, generally with additives like wax and resin.
-EVA is also used as a clinginess-enhancing additive in plastic wraps.
+EVA is also used as a cling-enhancing additive in plastic wraps.
 Craft-foam sheets are made of EVA and are popularly used for children's foam stickers.

-EVA is also used in biomedical engineering applications as a drug-delivery device.
-The polymer is dissolved in an organic solvent (such as dichloromethane).
-Powdered drug and filler (typically an inert sugar) are added to the liquid solution and rapidly mixed to obtain a homogeneous mixture.
-The drug-filler-polymer mixture is then cast into a mold at −80 °C and freeze-dried until solid.
-These devices are used in drug delivery research to slowly release a compound.
-The polymer does not biodegrade within the body, but is quite inert and causes little or no reaction following implantation.
+Biomedical

+EVA is used in biomedical engineering applications for drug delivery systems.
+Examples include transdermal, implants, transmucosal, vaginal, subcutaneous, ocular, and brain.
+Hydrolysis of EVA gives ethylene vinyl alcohol (EVOH) copolymer and acetic acid.
+It also degrades thermally.

+Foam rubber

 EVA is one of the materials popularly known as expanded rubber or foam rubber.
-EVA foam is used as padding in equipment for various sports such as ski boots, bicycle saddles, hockey pads, boxing and mixed-martial-arts gloves and helmets, wakeboard boots, waterski boots, fishing rods, and fishing-reel handles.
+The feature closed cells.
+Such foams are popular because, in addition to being inexpensive, their properties are adjustable by a number of processing conditions.
+EVA foam is used in baby and kids' play mats, and as padding in equipment for various sports such as ski boots, bicycle saddles, hockey pads, boxing and mixed-martial-arts gloves and helmets, wakeboard boots, waterski boots, fishing rods, and fishing-reel handles.
 It is typically used as a shock absorber in sports shoes, for example.

+Apparel

-(Some manufacturers of running shoes, such as Nike, market EVA-based compression-moulded foam used in the manufacture of running shoes as "Phylon".)
+EVA slippers and sandals are popular, being lightweight, easy to form, odourless, glossy, and cheaper than natural rubber.
+Some manufacturers of running shoes, such as Nike, market EVA-based compression-moulded foam used in the manufacture of running shoes as "Phylon".)
 It is used for the manufacture of floats for commercial fishing gear such as purse seine (seine fishing) and gillnets.
 In addition, because of its buoyancy, EVA has made its way into non-traditional products such as floating eyewear.
-It is also used in the photovoltaics industry as an encapsulation material for crystalline silicon solar cells in the manufacture of photovoltaic modules.
-EVA slippers and sandals are popular, being lightweight, easy to form, odourless, glossy, and cheaper than natural rubber.
 In fishing rods, EVA is used to construct handles on the rod-butt end.
 EVA can be used as a substitute for cork in many applications.

+Photovoltaics

+EVA is also used in the photovoltaics industry as an encapsulation material for crystalline silicon solar cells in the manufacture of photovoltaic modules.
+EVA protects the silicon and bonds its to the glass support.

 EVA copolymers are adhesives used in packaging, textile, bookbinding for bonding plastic films, metal surfaces, coated paper, and as redispersible powders in plasters and cement renders.

-In recent years, EVA foam has seen popular use in cosplay communities, largely in part due to its ease to work with, durability, and comfort in comparison to traditional plastic-based costumes.
+EVA foam is popular in cosplay communities, largely in part due to its ease to work with, durability, and comfort in comparison to traditional plastic-based costumes.

 Flower-making foam is a thin sheet made of EVA, which is flexible, and is used by artists and craft makers to make artificial flowers.
 These foams are presented as raw sheets and they can be cut into the desired petal shape and then can be formed by ironing to assemble artificial flowers by putting these petals together.

 EVA is also used in coatings formulation of good-quality interior water-borne paints at 53% primary dispersant.